dev-ay/LiveProject/README.md

 # OTHER STORIES
-This section lists stories related to other aspects of the project but unrelated to the usage of calendars
+This section lists stories relating to other aspects of the project but unrelated to the usage of calendars
   * [3108-Rename Model.ID][3108]
   * [3109-Redirect "Manage" button][3109]
   * [3111-Modify "Mail" button on the nav-bar][3111]